StateVoicesNational/Spoke/docs/HOWTO_HIRE_SOMEONE_TO_INSTALL_SPOKE.md

 Scaling!
 Let's say you are scaling up a texting program and can afford to send millions of messages.
 Congrats!
 Now you need a plan for how to scale up your use of Spoke.

 The AWS setup described above as of this writing is CPU-bound at the database level.
 When it hits its scaling limitations, we've seen the RDS database CPU spike to 90% utilization which then caused cascading side-effects.
 There will eventually be a longer term software-based solution for these problems, but one easy way to handle this if it happens to you is to monitor database CPU and when it hits 80%, increase the size of the database (which is just a button push in Amazon RDS, but can takes hours depending on the size of your database) to get more CPU headroom.
 This is expensive- some high CPU databases in the RDS ecosystem cost $1000/week or more, so this is akin to throwing money at the problem.
-We've as many as 2MM messages / day with this setup before needing to scale up.
+We've handled as many as 2MM messages / day with this setup before needing to scale up.

 Amazon lambda automatically spins up more server containers when you send in more requests, but there is an undocumented data center specific limit on the number of simultaneous containers you can run at a time, which can cause problems with lots of simultaneous texting activity.
 Deploy to a data center that has a high concurrent lambda limit and ask your Amazon AWS rep which one this is.